waqasali2/me/week4/readme.md

 We create dictionaries using the curly brackets {}
 We acess data using []"""

-#quick note, DONT BE AFRAID OF THE AMOUNT OF DATA YR HIT WITH, SLOW DOWN, UNDERSTAND IT AND TRY TO FIGURE IT OUT
+#quick note, DONT BE AFRAID OF THE AMOUNT OF DATA YOU'RE HIT WITH, SLOW DOWN, UNDERSTAND IT AND TRY TO FIGURE IT OUT

+#To gain an in depth undersatnding on dictionaries, go on to the exercise as they are laced with comments to help understand each step